-Federal officials say complaints from seniors who were tricked into buying misleading Medicare policies are increasing.
+Federal officials say complaints from seniors who were tricked into buying misleading Medicare policies are on the rise.

 They might have been enrolled without their consent or lured by questionable or fake information into plans that might not cover their drugs or include their doctors.